dinandmentink/nova-markdown/README.md

 ENV: `NOVA_MARKDOWN_DISK`
 Default: `public`

 Set the disk where uploads are stored.
 Must be configured in `filesystems.php`.
+Note that Nova Markdown stores files with [visibility public](https://laravel.com/docs/filesystem#file-visibility) by default.
+This might override a disks' default private setting (`'visibility' => 'private'`) on a per-file basis.

+**File visibility**

+Config key: `file-visibility`
+ENV: `NOVA_MARKDOWN_FILE_VISIBILITY`
+Default: `public`

+Uploaded files will receive this as their visibility after uploading.
+Change to `'private'` to set files as not publicly visible or `null` to default to the disk's default.
+Note however that uploading files as `private` may disallow visitors from viewing them and you may have to introduce alternative means of displaying the files.

 **Directory**